-As detailed on page 10, data is collected via a manual survey for indicators that are either not published to the IATI Registry or do not pass the IATI sampling.
+As detailed in section 2.2.
+Data collection steps, data is collected via a manual survey for indicators that are either not published to the IATI Registry or do not pass the IATI sampling.
 Only information that is found to be 'always' published is scored in the Index, with a maximum of 50 points allocated, depending on format.
-Information that is published inconsistently or only for some activities is recorded as 'sometimes' published but not scored.
+Information that is published inconsistently or only for some activities is recorded as 'sometimes' published but scored zero.